 (a) If the Provider cancels a scheduled Procedure, or if the Provider fails to notify PatientFi through the System of the satisfactory and timely performance of a Procedure within four (4) business days after the originally scheduled Procedure date in connection with Loan Agreements for which the Provider already received any Loan proceeds, then the Provider must refund all the Loan proceeds it received without recourse from PatientFi.
 In any such event, the Provider authorizes PatientFi, immediately and without advance notice, to initiate an ACH debit entry in an amount equal to all the Loan proceeds originally delivered to the Provider and charging such amount to the same deposit account into which PatientFi originally credited payment for the applicable Loan Agreement.
 If, for any reason, PatientFi is unable to obtain payment in full of the Loan proceeds it delivered to Provider after initiating any such ACH debit entry, then the Provider must complete any such refund and make payment to PatientFi for all the Loan proceeds it received within ten (10) calendar days after PatientFi’s notification and demand for the Provider to do so.

 (b) If any payment due under a Loan Agreement is not made when due and Patient asserts a defense or counterclaim that relates to the date on which the Procedure services were actually performed or provided by the Provider, or the accuracy of the Amount Financed shown in the Loan Agreements for the Procedure, then the Provider shall refund all the Loan proceeds originally delivered to the Provider without recourse from PatientFi, unless PatientFi determines, in its sole discretion and after reasonable investigation, that any such defense or counterclaim is groundless or asserted in bad faith.
 PatientFi shall be under no obligation to conduct such an investigation and may demand that the Provider refund all the Loan proceeds it received based solely upon the Patient’s assertion of the defense or counterclaim.
-The Provider shall complete any such refund within 10 calendar days of PatientFi's notification to the Provider for an amount equal to the unpaid balance of the Amount Financed times the rate of Fractional Interest.
+The Provider shall complete any such refund within 10 calendar days of PatientFi's notification to the Provider for an amount equal to the unpaid balance of the Amount Financed.

 9. PURCHASE AND SALE OF PATIENT CONTRACTS